data-integrations/wrangler/README.md

 ```
 /**
- * A interface defining a wrangle step in a wrangling pipeline.
+ * A interface defining a Data Prep step in a pipeline.
  */
 public interface Step {
   /**
-   * Executes a wrangle step on each {@link Row} and returns an array of wrangled {@link Row Rows}.
+   * Executes a Data Prep step on each {@link Row} and returns an array of wrangled {@link Row Rows}.
    *
    * @param records the list of input {@link Record Records} to be wrangled by this step
    * @return the list of wrangled {@link Record Records}